Actor Kal Penn isn't afraid to take chances, on screen or in life

 So I had that motivation going into the audition.
 And then Ryan Reynolds was such a wonderful actor and so kind in that audition.
 He encouraged me to improvise.
 He's like, "I can tell you're really funny.
 Do you want to just improv some stuff?"
 And so he and I improvised a few of the scenes in that audition.
 I ended up booking it, and the agent turned out to be right.

-On his most famous role, Kumar, in Harold and Kumar Go to White Castle
+On his most famous role, Kumar, in Harold & Kumar Go to White Castle

 On disclosing in the book (to the surprise of many) that he is gay and has had a partner of 11 years